chamidudp/To-Do-List-Application/README.md

 ![6](https://github.com/chamidudp/To-Do-List-Application/assets/84907191/09e884d3-b7a0-4ed3-bab9-7a5f4c1d0975)

-## Features

-### **User Authentication**
-**User Sign-Up and Log-In**
-Enable users to create accounts and log in to manage their personal task lists securely.
-Includes sign-up, log-in, session management, and encrypted password storage.

-### **Task Sorting and Filtering**
-**Organize Tasks Efficiently**
-Allow users to sort tasks by due date and priority, and filter tasks by status (completed or pending).
-Enhances task management and productivity.

-### **Drag-and-Drop Task Reordering**
-**Interactive Task Management**
-Enable users to reorder tasks via drag-and-drop.
-Updates task order in real-time and saves the new order, providing a flexible and intuitive user experience.

-## How to Run This Project: Step-by-Step Guide
+# How to Run This Project: Step-by-Step Guide

 Requirements

-Node.js: Ensure you have Node.js installed.
+- Ensure you have Node.js installed.

-MySQL: Make sure you have MySQL installed and running on your machine.
+- Make sure you have MySQL installed and running on your machine.

 Installation and Setup
 Follow these steps to download and run the To-Do List application locally: